saberland/saber/website/pages/docs/theming.md

 layout: docs
 ---

-Themes are used to manage layouts and Saber's browser APIs and Node.js APIs.
+Themes are used to share [layouts](/docs/layouts.html) and [saber-browser.js](/docs/browser-apis.html) with others.

-By default Saber uses a built-in theme, if you want to use a custom theme you can simply set it in config file like this `saber-config.yml`:
+If you want to use a custom theme you can simply set it in config file like this `saber-config.yml`:

 ```yaml
 theme: ./src